AganFebro/neoland/LOGIC.md

   - Marketplace (Anchor) in `onchain/market/` for list/buy/cancel (+ SPL buy).
   - Collection program (address via `COLLECTION_PROGRAM_ID`) to register a collection PDA.
   - Offers program (optional; address via `OFFERS_PROGRAM_ID`) for collection‑wide offers.
+- Discord bot (optional):
+  - A separate service in `d.a.t.a/` runs a CARV D.A.T.A‑powered Discord bot.
+  - The bot can call this app’s deploy API so new collections can be set up from Discord, but the actual on‑chain transaction and DB records still go through the same flow as the web UI.

 ## Pages & What They Do
 - Home: overview and quick links.